Donations are essential to keep Write Out Loud going

 “Just write, write, write, into the void.
 You have your unique way of telling that story.
 Your way of telling that story is important.” … “I’m a slow writer.
 I’m reluctant to let drafts go out into the world before they’re ready.”
 That was a taste of the advice handed out to student writers by two leading poets, Roy McFarlane and Jo Clement, during a Q&A session conducted by Tara Bergin, poet and senior lecturer in writing poetry, at Newcastle University’s Culture Lab on Thursday.

-The event showcased the poetry of McFarlane and Clement, two selectors for the Newcastle-based Poetry Book Society, which sends out quarterly selections of books of subscribers.
+The event showcased the poetry of McFarlane and Clement, two selectors for the Newcastle-based Poetry Book Society, which sends out quarterly selections of books to subscribers.

 Roy McFarlane, who was born in Birmingham of Jamaican parentage – “I grew up as the son of a minister” - said he started writing 25 years ago, when he wanted to be a novelist and short story writer.
 “But I was working with young people who were into rap … I said, That’s poetry!
 I think poetry found me.”

 Darlington-born Jo Clement’s debut collection Outlandish, published in Bloodaxe in 2022, confronts a Gypsy, Roma and Traveller legacy.
 She said: “I was the first person in my family to finish school, let alone go to university.”
 Both poets’ CVs include Newcastle academic credentials.
-Roy McFarlane is an MA graduate in writing poetry at Newcastle University, while Jo Clement gained a creative writing PhD at Newcastle, and now lectures in creative writing at Northumbria University.
+Roy McFarlane is an MA graduate in writing poetry at Newcastle University and the Poetry School, while Jo Clement gained a creative writing PhD at Newcastle, and now lectures in creative writing at Northumbria University.

 Clement said that “when a poem is well-honed, it’s a weapon.
 But it can also be a wound … written from, perhaps a trauma, perhaps a joy”.
 “Can it also be a salve?”
 Tara Bergin wondered.